bcairns/silverstripe-htmleditorfolder/README.md

 ## Description

-UploadField provides a `setFolderName()` method which allows you to control where files get uploaded to, however HtmlEditorField offers no such capability for files uploaded via the Insert Media dialog; everything winds up in Uploads which can be unwieldy for sites that make heavy usage of HtmlEditorFields with inline images or other files.
+UploadField provides `setFolderName()` and `setDisplayFolderName()` methods which allows you to control where files get uploaded to and selected from, however HtmlEditorField offers no such capability for files uploaded via the Insert Media and Link dialogs; everything winds up in Uploads which can be unwieldy for sites that make heavy usage of HtmlEditorFields with inline images or other files.

-HtmlEditorFolder allows for a destination folder to be specified, on a per-page basis (per-field is not currently possible).
+HtmlEditorFolder allows for a folder to be specified, on a per-page basis (per-field is not currently possible).
+This location will be used in both Media and Link dialogs, for both upload destination and default folder when selecting from the CMS.

-In addition to setting the upload destination, this module will also select this as the default folder for the "From CMS" tab.

 Combining this with UploadField's `setFolderName()` and `setDisplayFolderName()` allows for excellent control of default file locations.